pravsels/SynthPar-Zero/README.md

 # SynthPar-Zero: Synthetic Faces with Demographic Parity

-SynthPar aims to facilitate the development and evaluation of face recognition models, with the goal of closing the gap in performance across all demographic groups.
+SynthPar-Zero aims to facilitate the development and evaluation of face recognition models, with the goal of closing the gap in performance across all demographic groups.

 It provides 2 key resources: